Azure/data-api-builder/docs/getting-started/dab-cli.md

 ## Components of the CLI

-The diagram explains the high-level architecture for the DAB CLI, identifying the key components and their relationships:
+The following diagram illustrates the high-level architecture of the DAB CLI, identifying the key components and their relationships:

 ::image::